-Construction of the Stage 2 SXEW plant commenced in January 2013 and was 87% complete at the end of December 2013.
-The plant remains within budget and ahead of schedule, with first production of copper cathode due in Q2 2014.
-The feasibility study (FS) for Stage 2 has confirmed the operation as a low-cost, high-margin project capable of producing 532,100 tonnes of copper cathode over 11 years, processing ore reserves from the Kipoi Central, Kileba and Kipoi North deposits and reject floats, slimes and medium grade ore stockpiles from the Stage 1 HMS operation.
+Tiger commenced production from the first phase of its Stage 2 SXEW plant in May 2014 and achieved nameplate capacity of 25,000 tonnes of copper cathode per annum from the first phase in September 2014.
+The company completed the transition to a pure cathode producer in September 2014 on cessation of the Stage 1 heavy media separation plant.
+The feasibility study (FS) for Stage 2 has confirmed the operation as a low-cost, high-margin project capable of producing 532,100 tonnes of copper cathode over 11 years at a production rate of 50,000 tonnes of copper cathode per annum, processing ore reserves from the Kipoi Central, Kileba and Kipoi North deposits and reject floats, slimes and medium grade ore stockpiles from the Stage 1 HMS operation.